 Sometimes the difficulties of our present moment and our needs will overshadow the reality of God’s promises.
 In these situations, we doubt that God will fulfil His promises.

-Like the Israelite, this lack of trust grows in our hearts, doubting that God can conquer the giants in our lives.
-We turn back from all that God has promised us because we have hardened our hearts.
-I think it was the same for the new Jewish believers in Hebrews 4, who were reminded of this Psalm because they too were on the verge of turning back to their old Jewish ways, not following Jesus.
+I think it was exactly the same for the new Jewish believers in Hebrews 4, who were reminded of Psalm 95 by the writer, because they too were on the verge of turning back to their old Jewish ways, not following Jesus.
 They doubted that Jesus would fulfil His promises or that He had the power to challenge the giants they were facing in their time and season.

 A hardened heart is like hardened bread; it cannot be softened.
 Or, like hardened clay, it cannot be made malleable again.
 Therefore, both are equally useless, and a hardened heart is useless to God.